bdsh-14/movie_trailer/README.md

 <p size = 12> <b> Running from command prompt (windows): </b> <br/> 1.
 Click on Windows+R or Click on Windows button and type <u>cmd</u> <br/> 2.
 Type <i> cd path_of_the_local_destination</i> <br/> 3. type <i> python entertainment.py </i>  <br/> 4.
 Web browser opens with the list of movies.
 The desired movie can be clicked to view its trailer<br> 5.
 To run in an IDE, only run the <i>entertainment.py </i> file as that connects to the other files.
 The same output will be displayed.</p>

+Make sure python is already installed.
+If not, install it from https://www.python.org/downloads/.

 <h3> Files in the repository </h3>
    <p sze = 12> <b> 1. entertainment_center.py</b> - The main entry to the program.
 Builds the movie list and calls the method to generate the web page. <br/>